 MA in Global Security Studies, Johns Hopkins University; MA in International Relations, The University of Chicago

 Abdullah Khurram is a doctoral researcher for the International, Political and Strategic Studies programme at the Asia-Pacific College of Diplomacy at the Australian National University.
 He is interested in studying the evolution of powerhood in international relations.
-Khurram’s research focuses on exploring the renewed potential of middle power statecraft, particularly looking at how established middle powers like Australia and Canada are interacting with rising middle powers like Turkey, Indonesia, South Africa, Brazil, etc.
+Khurram’s research focuses on exploring the renewed potential of middle power statecraft, particularly looking at understanding the forces and factors that are shaping the foreign policy behaviours of rising middle powers including Turkey, Indonesia, South Africa, Brazil, and India.